 Mandar Gadre | Director of Engineering – Healthcare & Manufacturing

 Mandar Gadre serves as Director of Engineering – Healthcare & Manufacturing for GS Lab.
 Mandar holds B.Tech from IIT Bombay, and a Ph.D. in engineering from Arizona State University, USA.
-He brings deep expertise and experience in crafting industrial solutions, leading technology teams, while contributing technically to sensor technology, hardware and control solutions, and data analytics.
+He brings deep expertise and experience in crafting industrial solutions, and leading technology teams, while contributing technically to sensor technology, hardware and control solutions, and data analytics.
 Mandar has helped numerous organizations implement IIoT and delivered results that have shaped new business models for those organizations.